Support Staff

 He loves to watch football and listen to music at his free time.

-Miss F Fuller Gale: Examinations Officer and Assistant Data Manager
+Ms F Fuller Gale: Exams Officer and Assistant Data Manager

 Miss Fuller Gale studied Music at Gonville & Caius College, Cambridge, where she was also a choral scholar.
 After receiving her Bachelor’s degree, she went on to complete a Master’s degree specialising in reconstruction of sixteenth-century Italian madrigals which survive incomplete.